mbdx6cw3/CSD-MD/README.txt

                             "pair-net_models" directory. "none" will default
                             to Amber potential.
 More MM potentials to be added

+    pair-net library path:  specifies the location of the library of pair-net trained models

-    solvate system:         "yes" will fill box with explicit waters, modelled by default using TIP3P
+    solvate system:         "yes" will fill box with explicit water molecules, modelled by default using TIP3P

     simulation type:        "standard" or "multi-conformer" for now

-    number of seeds:        ensemble approach - run this number of simulations starting from different conformers

-    simulation time (ns):   total simulation time in ns
+    simulation time (ns):   total simulation time (per conformer) in nanoseconds

     timestep (fs):          integration timestep in femtoseconds